-The long-term interests of port users and Victorian consumers will be advanced where port utilisation is improved by encouraging the highest TEU volumes that the port's capacity can accommodate.
-Based on the RBA elasticity estimates, PoM expects that rebalancing prices to lower export tariffs and increase large vessel import tariffs should result in a net increase in trade (e.g. more exports and constant or increased imports), and port users will collectively be better off.
+The long-term interests of Port Users and Victorian consumers will be advanced where port utilisation is improved by encouraging the highest TEU volumes that the port's capacity can accommodate.
+Based elasticity estimates produced by the RBA, PoM expects that rebalancing prices to lower export tariffs and increase large vessel import tariffs should result in a net increase in trade, and Port Users will collectively be better off.